Alessandra Negrini

 Alessandra Vidal de Negreiros Negrini (born 29 August 1970) is a Brazilian actress.
 She is known for her roles in Brazilian telenovelas and films.
 She began her television career after starring in Olho no Olho (1993) playing the role of Clara.
-In film, her first role was Lília in the Four Days in September movie.
-This opened up gates for her as she has starred in over a dozen telenovelas and in television series since then.
-In telenovelas she is known for her roles in Desejos de Mulher (2002), Paraíso Tropical (2007), Lado a Lado (2012), Boogie Oogie (2014).
+In film, her first role was Lília in the Four Days in September.
+She went on to star in over a dozen telenovelas and television series.
+In telenovelas, she is known for her roles in Desejos de Mulher (2002), Paraíso Tropical (2007), Lado a Lado (2012), and Boogie Oogie (2014).

-Her portrayal of twins in Paraíso Tropical earned her accolades such as Minha Awards, Festival and Brasília Awards.
+Her portrayal of twins in Paraíso Tropical earned her accolades such as a Minha Award, Festival and Brasília Award.

 Biography

-The daughter of engineer Luiz Eduardo Osório Negrini, and pedagogue Neusa Vidal de Negreiros, who is descended from André Vidal de Negreiros, Alessandra, who has Portuguese and Italian ancestry, has a brother named Paulo Roberto, who spent his childhood and adolescence in Santos.
+Negrini is the daughter of engineer Luiz Eduardo Osório Negrini, and pedagogue Neusa Vidal de Negreiros, who is descended from André Vidal de Negreiros.
+Alessandra has Portuguese and Italian ancestry.
+She and her brother, Paulo Roberto, spent their childhood and adolescence in Santos.
 At 18 she enrolled in a theater course, and at that time, was called to do tests on Rede Globo.